 European Research Council (ERC) views the recipients of its highly sought-after funding as pioneers venturing into uncharted territory.
 The selection process for the grants is based on a single criterion – scientific excellence – and researchers are not constrained by any thematic or policy priorities.
 That's why receiving an ERC grant is a great honour and valuation of one's work.

-As of end of 2017, 16 scientists who won ERC grants are currently working at the MDC.
+16 scientists who won ERC grants are currently working at the MDC.
 20 ERC grants were raised directly at the MDC, four were awarded in 2016 alone.
 The MDC thus ranks 17th out of 128 German research institutions.

 Examples of recent significant scientific discoveries